-Granfondo Isle of Man has been organized since 2016 and will now for the fourth time become part of the UCI Gran Fondo World Series.
+Granfondo Isle of Man has been organized since 2016 and since 2021 part of the UCI Gran Fondo World Series.
 The event’s course takes in three of the toughest climbs on the Isle of Man – Injebreck, Druidale and the Round Table.

 General